 What is a Milanesa?

-As the name suggests, Milanesa has its roots in Italy.
+As the name suggests, Milanesa has its roots in Italy and is a thin steak, bread crumbed and pan fried, with layers of tomato sauce, ham and cheese on top.
+Add some oregano and it is perfect!
 The origins of this thin, fried steak are going back to Milan, therefore the name too.
-What is Milanesa?
-A thin beef/veal steak, bread crumbed and pan fried, with layers of tomato sauce, ham and cheese on top.
-Add some oregano and it is perfect!

 The crunchiness of the fried steak, freshly made and served while warm, the sweet taste of the tomato sauce and the silky texture of the melted cheese.
 This sounds amazing!!!
 Wait until you try it!
 Addicted from the first bite 🙂

-There is a secret too…try and leave thinly sliced beef soaking for at least an hour in the mixture of whisked eggs, milk, finely chopped garlic and parsley., in the fridge.
+There is a secret too…try and leave thinly sliced beef soaking for at least an hour in the mixture of whisked eggs, milk, finely chopped garlic and parsley, in the fridge.
 This will help tenderizing the meat and absorbing all the flavors.
 You can always, bake the bread crumbed steaks in the oven if you are looking to cut down on the oil.
 The result will be the same, delicious, melting in your mouth steak.

-- 4 veal cutlets, about ¼-inch thick, ideally from a round roast or eye of round
+- 4 veal cutlets about 1/4-inch thick, ideally from a round roast or eye of round

 - 2 large eggs

-- ½ cup finely chopped parsley
+- 1/2 cup finely chopped parsley

-- 3 tbsp milk
+- 3 tablespoons milk

-- 2 cloves garlic, finely chopped
+- 2 garlic cloves finely chopped

 - 2 cups dry breadcrumbs